maved0903/library_madayag/README.md

     - **Endpoint:** `/user/delete`
     - **Method:** `DELETE`
     - **Description:**
       This API endpoint allows users to delete their account by providing their username.
-It first verifies if the username exists in the database and matches the logged-in user's account, then proceeds to delete the user account.
+It first verifies if the username exists in the database, then proceeds to delete the user account.
 Upon successful deletion, a new JWT token is generated to invalidate the old token.

     - **Sample Request (JSON):**
         ```json